 The protection of marine turtles and hardbottom/reef habitat are the primary environmental concerns within this subregion.
+Sensitive areas for shorebirds include Blowing Rocks Preserve and John D. MacArthur State Park.
+Sensitive areas for beach mice include Coral Cove Park, Jupiter Beach Park, Carlin Park, Juno Dunes Natural Area, and John D. MacArthur Beach State Park.
+Within those sensitive areas, natural communities identified as primary and secondary dunes as well as scrub dunes, back dunes, coastal scrub and or coastal strand all provide essential habitat for beach mouse populations.
+Additionally, primary dunes and secondary dunes that occur on private lands are important for resilience of those developed lands and sustaining wildlife populations and should be maintained or restored.
+These areas can be subject to change as conditions change, and coordination with FWC shorebird staff and the FWC Regional Species Conversation Biologist for the FWC region where the project is occurring is encouraged during project development.
 The projects have been designed and implemented to avoid or minimize adverse impacts to marine turtles and hardbottom and reef habitat.
 The timing of construction activities has been restricted during the sea turtle nesting season of March 1 through October 31.
-Some parts of Palm Beach County have been reporting record nesting events through 2015.
-Artificial reefs have been constructed as mitigation to offset adverse impacts to nearshore hardbottom caused by the Jupiter-Carlin and Juno Beach projects and are being monitored.
+Some parts of Palm Beach County reported record nesting events through 2015.
+Artificial reefs have been constructed as mitigation to offset adverse impacts to nearshore hardbottom caused by the Jupiter-Carlin and Juno Beach projects.

 Due to the fact that there are limited sand resources existing in state waters in Southeast Florida, the Department and the United States Army Corps of Engineers (USACE) completed the Sediment Assessment and Needs Determination (SAND) study.
-This study was conducted in a collaborative manner and was reviewed by and vetted through all the participating stakeholders.
-The SAND study indicates that the regional offshore supply of sand in state and federal waters is more than adequate to meet the needs of all the beach nourishment projects in the five southeastern coastal counties, St. Lucie, Martin, Palm Beach, Broward, and Miami-Dade, for the next 50 years (year 2062), according to Ousley et al. (2014).
+This study was conducted in a collaborative manner and it was reviewed by and vetted through all the participating stakeholders.
+The SAND study indicates that the regional offshore supply of sand in state and federal waters is more than adequate to meet the volumetric needs of all the beach nourishment projects in the five southeastern coastal counties - St. Lucie, Martin, Palm Beach, Broward, and Miami-Dade - for the next 50 years (through 2062), according to Ousley et al. (2014).
 Subsequently, the Department analyzed the need for sand over the next 10 to 20 years for the five southeastern counties and determined that approximately 20 to 30 million cy will be needed for beach nourishment projects.
 Due to the narrow continental shelf adjacent to Florida's southeastern shoreline, it is expected that some counties may need to look for sand resources in upland sand mines and/or offshore borrow sites in neighboring counties.
 Miami-Dade County has already initiated this process.

-Coordination is recommended between the Department, the USACE, BOEM and Local Governments to use best management practices with these offshore resources.
+Coordination is recommended between the Department, the USACE, BOEM (Bureau of Ocean Energy Management), and Local Governments to use best management practices with these offshore resources.
 For additional information on sand sources, the Department manages a database named the Regional Offshore Sand Source Inventory (ROSSI).